RomoL2/RegVar/README.md

 ## Installation

-You can install the development version of CharVar like so:
+First, make sure you have miniconda installed locally (https://docs.conda.io/en/latest/miniconda.html).
+You can then install the development version of CharVar like so:

 ``` r
 library(devtools) # Make sure that the devtools library is loaded